December 25th…“WHAT IS A SPECIAL HIGH SCHOOL MEMORY OF CHRISTMAS?”

 Mr. Orrell Peru was one of those cherished mentors of my music education that impressed me with his very existence as well as his altruistic love and passion for choral music.
 Mr. Peru’s intense fervor for music poured forth to thousands of students over the many decades that he enjoyed being Director of Choral Music at Battle Ground High School in Battle Ground, Washington.

-This dear Christmas melody was owned and loved, not only by MY generation of choir-mates, but by thousands of other students, in years gone by, that had sung it before we did.
+This dear Christmas melody was owned and loved, not only by MY generation of choir-mates, but by thousands of other students, in years gone by, that had sung that same carol before we did.
 In his early days of teaching choir in our school district, our maestro began a tradition of beginning each annual Christmas concert with the “house lights” turned off to quiet the audience.
 Then, upon the performance stage, a colorful, light-festooned Christmas tree came to life right next to our choir risers.
 Our beloved Director would also sometimes hang a giant star above the stage for added effect for what was about to happen next.

 Like we choir members that night, choristers of each preceding generation would also gather in the foyer of the now-darkened auditorium where parents and members of the community had come to celebrate Christ’s birth by listening to our collective voices.
 Battery-powered candles were supplied to myself and my fellow minstrels of song.
 Now, all that awaited us was to hear the pitch pipe cue of Mr. Peru who stood in the auditorium entryway.
 With circular pitch pipe to his mouth, our concert master blew the introductory note for us to follow.
 With rapt attention, we all responded to the downbeat of his arm and the beginning voices began singing…….“Hark how the bells, sweet silver bells, all seem to say, throw cares away”.